-What You Need to Know About GSA’s Services MAC, an OASIS Replacement
+What You Need to Know About OASIS +, a Replacement to OASIS

 Another contract vehicle is on the horizon for government contractors—GSA is creating a new services Indefinite Delivery, Indefinite Quantity (IDIQ) to replace OASIS.
-Named Services Multi-Agency Contract (MAC) and more recently dubbed as OASIS+, this contract vehicle will support GSA’s Federal Acquisition (FAS) Office of Professional Services and Human Capital Categories (PSHC), and will include small business set-asides.
+Formerly named Services Multi-Agency Contract (MAC) and more recently dubbed as OASIS+, this contract vehicle will support GSA’s Federal Acquisition (FAS) Office of Professional Services and Human Capital Categories (PSHC), and will include small business set-asides.
 GSA has announced the final Request for Proposal (RFP) will be released on or about March 30, 2023, so here’s what we know about the contract vehicle so far, including the reasoning behind its creation, its scope, and anticipated release dates.

-Services MAC was introduced by the GSA Office of Professional Services and Human Capital (PSHC).
-Similar to OASIS, the primary purpose of the Services MAC is to give government agencies easy and efficient access to innovative services from highly qualified businesses.
-However, Services MAC is set to be broader and more flexible which we’ll cover below.
+OASIS + was introduced by the GSA Office of Professional Services and Human Capital (PSHC).
+Similar to OASIS, the primary purpose of OASIS + is to give government agencies easy and efficient access to innovative services from highly qualified businesses.
+However, OASIS + is set to be broader and more flexible which we’ll cover below.

 Why is GSA Creating a New Contract Vehicle?

 While OASIS is considered a success, it’s set to sunset in 2024, and GSA wants to make sure there is a contract vehicle to take its place.
-Services MAC will build on the strengths of OASIS, however, GSA aims to make Services MAC a flexible, dynamic contract vehicle that addresses federal agencies’ needs better.
+OASIS + will build on the strengths of OASIS, however, GSA aims to make OASIS+ a flexible, dynamic contract vehicle that addresses federal agencies’ needs better.

-The contract vehicle’s scope is organized by Domains which make it easier for government agencies, because when they are ready to issue a task order solicitation, they will select the contract family (listed above) first, and then the Domain that meets their needs and the corresponding NAICS Code.
-The chosen NAICS will then determine the size standard.
+The contract vehicle’s scope is organized by Domains which make it easier for government agencies, because when they are ready to issue a task order solicitation, they will select the contract family (listed above) first, and then the Domain that meets their needs.
+Each Domain will have a list of North American Industry Classification (NAICS) Codes Codes to choose from.

 - Intelligence Services

-When Will the Request for Proposal (RFP) Come Out?
+When Will the Request for Proposal (RFP) for OASIS+ Come Out?

 Keeping an Eye On Future Contracting Opportunities

 We know it can be simultaneously exciting and overwhelming to sift through and monitor all the contracting opportunities available to you as a GSA contractor, especially new contract vehicles.
-While there is no set timeline for GSA’s Services MAC, we are keeping a close eye on the future draft RFP, and you can follow along for more information on our blog and our monthly newsletter.
+We are keeping a close eye on the future final RFP, and you can follow along for more information on our blog and our monthly newsletter.
 You can also check out the GSA Interact OASIS+ page for routine updates.

 In the meantime, you can focus on making sure your GSA contract is updated, and you are implementing good marketing practices.
 If you want to search for active opportunities, check out our blog on “How to Find Government Contract Opportunities on SAM.gov.”
 Make sure your GSA Schedule is managed properly from sales reporting to modifications, in our blog, “How to Maintain Your GSA Schedule Contract: An Essential Checklist.”

-Of course, our consultants are here to help if you want to pursue Services MAC or other contract vehicles, or if you need help managing your GSA Schedule.
+Of course, our consultants are here to help if you want to pursue OASIS+ or other contract vehicles, or if you need help managing your GSA Schedule.

 About Stephanie Hagan